tw1zr99/efym.net/content/posts/why-i-self-host-everything-i-can/index.md

 ## E-mail

 Sigh... e-mail servers are such a pain in the ass.
 Every sysadmin in the world knows this, there are many pieces that need to be in sync with each other and you will be put on a blacklist at the first sight of anything even remotely resembling spam coming from your server, on top of that the protocols are not secure by default.
-Most of this is true because e-mail was never designed with security in mind, it's a very old set of protocols that has stuck around too long, to the point where it is probably the most essential method of communication and verification for the mayority of the Internet.
+Most of this is true because e-mail was never designed with security in mind, it's a very old set of protocols that has stuck around too long, to the point where it is probably the most essential method of communication and verification for the majority of the Internet.

 It's especially important to remember these things when sending any important information through e-mail which hasn't been encrypted, the contents of e-mails are plain text and anyone sniffing your traffic will be able to read them, your ISP is 100% doing it, for example.
 So I advice to use something like **PGP** to encrypt sensitive emails.